Vietnam.vn - Nền tảng quảng bá Việt Nam

 Simulated view from East Coast Park looking out to Long Island.
 Photo: URA

-Engineering and environmental impact studies for the "Long Island" artificial island project will begin in 2024 and are expected to be completed in five years, Singapore's National Development Minister Desmond Lee said on November 28.
+Engineering and environmental impact studies for the "Long Island" artificial island project will begin in 2024 and are expected to be completed in five years, Singapore's Minister for National Development Desmond Lee said on November 28.
 The total area of reclaimed land in the project could reach 800 hectares, giving the country more space for housing, parks and industries.

-In 2019, Singapore Prime Minister Lee Hsien Loong warned that rising sea levels were a serious threat to Singapore and that coastal protection measures could cost about $75 billion or more over the next 100 years.
+In 2019, Singaporean Prime Minister Lee Hsien Loong warned that rising sea levels were a serious threat to Singapore and that coastal protection measures could cost about $75 billion or more over the next 100 years.

 The Urban Redevelopment Authority (URA) is seeking public input on Long Island, a project that could take decades to develop.
 On its website, the URA says the artificial islands could be built higher than the mainland, creating a “line of defense” against rising sea levels.